davidpallmann/hashnode-backups/cle2452zi000009mqewueg4cj.md

 [AWS Lambda](https://aws.amazon.com/lambda/?c=ser&sec=srv) is a serverless, event-driven compute service that has propelled the serverless revolution.
 Lambda handles all the administration of compute resources, and you only pay for requests and compute time.
 Programming-wise, you just supply the code, which are functions.
 It's hard to imagine things getting much simpler.

 And yet, there is room for improvement.
-You normally write handler functions for AWS Lambda that take 2 parameters, an event object and an ILambdaContext parameter used for logging.
-If you're writing Lambda functions for an HTTP API, you've got to pull your HTTP endpoint parameters out of a APIGatewayHttpApiV2ProxyRequest object.
+You normally write handler functions for AWS Lambda that take 2 parameters, an event object and an `ILambdaContext` parameter used for logging.
+If you're writing Lambda functions for an HTTP API, you've got to pull your HTTP endpoint parameters out of a `APIGatewayHttpApiV2ProxyRequest` object.
 Sometimes, that code is longer than the actual function logic itself.

 [.NET Lambda Annotations Framework](https://www.nuget.org/packages/Amazon.Lambda.Annotations) (hereafter "Lambda Annotations"), also known as Amazon.Lambda.Annotations, is a nuget package for writing Lambda functions.
-AWS describes it as "a programming model for writing .NET Lambda function that allows idiomatic .NET coding patterns".
+AWS describes it as "a programming model for writing .NET Lambda functions that allows idiomatic .NET coding patterns".

-## Traditional vs. Annotated Lambda Functions
+### Traditional vs. Annotated Lambda Functions

 Let's consider an example from the framework's [announcement blog post](https://aws.amazon.com/blogs/developer/introducing-net-annotations-lambda-framework-preview/) by Norm Johanson.
 The function below implements an API Gateway endpoint that expects x and y integer parameters from a request and returns their sum.
 Of the 22 lines in the body, 21 of them are dedicated to parameter extraction and the return object.
 There's just one statement performing the function logic.